 A 2007 study cited by The Safety Record newsletter itemizes the types of injuries that are typically suffered at water parks.

-- 18% were fractures to arms, legs or extremities
+• 18% were fractures to arms, legs, or extremities

-- 18% consisted of lacerations
+• 18% consisted of lacerations

-- 15% were concussion, head injuries
+• 15% were concussions, head injuries

-- 15% were sprains to arms, legs or extremities
+• 15% were sprains to arms, legs, or extremities

-- 6% were contusions
+• 6% were contusions

 The Red Cross cited U.S. Consumer Product Safety Commission estimates when it launched updated training efforts last year for lifeguards who work at water parks.
-Those showed more than 4,200 people a year taken to emergency rooms to be treated for scrapes, concussions, broken limbs, spinal injuries and other such injuries suffered on public waterslides.
+Those showed more than 4,200 people a year taken to emergency rooms to be treated for scrapes, concussions, broken limbs, spinal injuries, and other such injuries suffered on public waterslides.
 Those numbers do not include other water park injuries or those who need lifeguard assistance without a hospital trip.

 Are Amusement Parks Regulated?

 Amusement parks are regulated by the United States Consumer Product Safety Commission (CPSC), a federal oversight agency.
-This includes carnival rides, fixed-location parks and water parks.
-Fixed-location parks include theme parks, water parks and zoos.
+This includes carnival rides, fixed-location parks, and water parks.
+Fixed-location parks include theme parks, water parks, and zoos.
 They are inspected by state and local agencies across the country.
 Some states don't regulate amusement parks.

 Agencies that oversee amusement parks are responsible for creating safety standards and inspecting parks to make sure they're following protocols.
 If a park fails inspection, it could lose its permit.
-In Illinois the Department of Labor (IDOL) is responsible for inspections and inspects over 5000 rides per year.
+In Illinois, the Department of Labor (IDOL) is responsible for inspections and inspects over 5,000 rides per year.

 Contact an Experienced Water Park Injury Attorney